Color blindness occurs when problems with the color-sensing pigments in the eye cause a difficulty or an inability to distinguish colors.

 If color blindness occurs as the result of illness or injury, treating the underlying cause may help to improve color detection.

-However, there is no cure for inherited color blindness.
+However, there’s no cure for inherited color blindness.
 Your eye doctor may prescribe tinted glasses or contact lenses that can assist in distinguishing colors.

-If you have inherited color blindness, it is a lifelong challenge.
-While it may limit prospects for certain jobs (for example working as an electrician who must tell the difference between color-coded wires) most people find ways to adjust to the condition.
+Inherited color blindness is a lifelong challenge.
+While it may limit prospects for certain jobs, such as working as an electrician who must tell the difference between color-coded wires, most people find ways to adapt to the condition.